Published: November 1, 2023 | Last Updated: August 13, 2025

 3. John Jordan – Catch-22 (1970)

-John Jordan passed away in 1969 at 44 while filming ‘Catch-22’, released in 1970.
+John Jordan passed away in 1969 at 44 while filming Catch-22, released in 1970.
+Jordan died after he fell from a plane during a stunt.

-Previously, he worked on films like You Only Live Twice (1967) and Chitty Chitty Bang Bang (1968).
+He previously worked on films like You Only Live Twice (1967) and Chitty Chitty Bang Bang (1968).

 4. Paolo Rigon – For Your Eyes Only (1981)

+Paolo Rigon lost his life in 1981 at 23 years old while filming For You Eyes Only (1981).
 Rigon died when he got caught under the bob in a bobsleigh chase filmed on the bobsleigh track of Cortina d’Ampezzo in Italy.

 5. Harry O’Connor – XXX (2002)

+Harry O’Connor died in 2002 at the age of 45 while filming XXX, which was released in the same year.
 His death was a result of colliding with a pillar of the Palacký Bridge in Prague during a para-sailing stunt for an action scene.

-Before ‘XXX,’ O’Connor had worked on The Perfect Storm (2000) and Charlie’s Angels (2000).
+Before XXX, O’Connor had worked on The Perfect Storm (2000) and Charlie’s Angels (2000).

 6. Marc Akerstream – The Crow: Stairway to Heaven (1998)

+Marc Akerstream passed away in 1998 at 44 while filming The Crow: Stairway to Heaven (1998).
 Akerstream was killed by flying debris from an exploding rowboard while observing the scene, filming at Minaty Bay, Vancouver, British Columbia.
+He had previously worked on Rumble in the Bronx (1995) and Shattered Image (1998).

 Marc Akerstream’s tragic death is the second in the Crow franchise, following the death of lead actor Brandon Lee in The Crow (1994).